Derek Chauvin's trial in death of George Floyd begins with showing jurors video of his final moments - KESQ

 “Mr. Derek Chauvin betrayed this badge when he used excessive and unreasonable force upon the body of Mr. George Floyd,” prosecuting attorney Jerry Blackwell said.
 “That he put his knees upon his neck and his back, grinding and crushing him until the very breath — no, ladies and gentlemen — until the very life was squeezed out of him.”

-The opening statements in Chauvin’s trial came 10 months after Floyd’s death launched a summer of protest, unrest and a societal reckoning with America’s past and present of anti-Black racism and aggressive policing.
+The opening statements from Blackwell, as well as a rebuttal from Chauvin’s defense team, highlighted the first day of Chauvin’s long-awaited criminal trial.
+The legal wrangling comes 10 months after Floyd’s death launched a summer of protest, unrest and a societal reckoning with America’s past and present of anti-Black racism and aggressive policing.

 Chauvin, 45, has pleaded not guilty to second-degree unintentional murder, third-degree murder and second-degree manslaughter charges.

+Three witnesses, including a 911 dispatcher and two bystanders, also took the stand for the prosecution on Monday to lay the groundwork for Floyd’s final moments.
+The witness testimony phase of the trial is expected to be take about a month.

-Blackwell emphasized that time of 9 minutes and 29 seconds — an update on the initially reported 8 minutes and 46 seconds — in an opening statement focused on the infamous video of Floyd’s final moments, which was played for jurors in its entirety.
+The bystander video of Floyd’s final moments, which shocked the nation last year, was also played for jurors in its entirety.
+Blackwell emphasized that Chauvin was on Floyd’s neck for 9 minutes and 29 seconds — an update on the initially reported 8 minutes and 46 seconds.

 “This case is not about split-second decision-making,” Blackwell said.